Hudson, North Carolina

 Hudson is a town in Caldwell County, North Carolina, United States.
-The population was 3,776 at the 2010 census.
+As of the 2020 census, Hudson had a population of 3,780.
 It is part of the Hickory-Lenoir-Morganton Metropolitan Statistical Area.

 History

 Hudson originated as a sawmill camp, with timber being the initial attraction to the area.
-Among early settlers to Hudson, were the Hudson brothers, Monroe and Johnny.
+Among early settlers to Hudson, were the Hudson brothers, Monroe and Johnnie.
 The name Hudson was selected honoring these two brothers as the name of the community.
 "Hudsonville" would come into being in 1880, with the "ville" being dropped in 1889 due to mail confusion with Hendersonville.
 In 1905, Hudson was incorporated as a town.

 In 1904, businessman B.B.
 Hayes of the textile business came to Hudson and established the first big industry, the Hudson Cotten Mill (known as Shuford Mills).
 The Hudson Cotton Manufacturing Company was listed on the National Register of Historic Places in 2013.

 Overview

 Hudson is located in the foothills region of Western North Carolina.
 Located in an area once known mainly for its furniture industry, businesses in Hudson today include Shurtape Technologies, Kincaid Furniture, BeoCare, The Gold Mine Fine Jewelry & Gifts and Sattler USA.
 According to the 2020 census, Hudson has a population of approximately 3,800 people.
 During the day this jumps to well over 10,000 due to those who work in town and those who attend school at Caldwell Community College and other surrounding schools.

 Hudson's landmarks, most of which are located near the main street area, include the Hudson Uptown Building (known as the "HUB Station", site of the former Hudson Elementary school, now an event space), local businesses along main street, and Caldwell Community College from US 321.

 The town has two parks.
 Redwood Park features a playground, swimming pool, basketball and tennis courts, several ballfields, and a dog park.
 The Hickman Windmill Park & Depot Museum features the Historic Hudson Depot and Red Caboose, as well as a 19th century windmill.
 Music is often performed in the park, most notably Pickin' in the Park during summer months which later evolved into the Hudson Hometown Concert Series.

 On clear days, Hudson offers views of the Blue Ridge Mountains, including Grandfather Mountain.
 These views can be seen over Hudson Middle School directly off the US Highway 321 Hudson exit.
 Hudson also hosts Caldwell County's oldest continuous event, The Butterfly Festival, which is held the first Saturday every May with attendance of between 8,000–10,000 people.